Introduction

 Pricing

 Sourcefin is free to use for all SMMEs.
-You, as the SMME, will only pay after you’ve received your goods.
+You, as the SMME, will only pay once your client pays you.

 Since this is a purchase order financing platform, here’s how they make money: